ronnyrod/fish-feeder/README.md

 ## Serial commands ##

-You can send some commands to feeder to get/set some operational parameters or variables
+You can send some commands to the feeder to get/set some operational parameters or variables

 | command |                              parameter                              |                                     description                                    |
 |:-------:|:-------------------------------------------------------------------:|:----------------------------------------------------------------------------------:|